dkolan/Madison-AL-Crime-Map/README.md

 Because I would be working primarily in Python on my co-op team at Adtran, I decided to create a REST API using Django for the backend to store the crime incident data.
 Currently there is limited automation grabbing the PDFs from Madison, as they've recently changed the from a key:value format to a table format that does not play nice with Tabula and Pandas.
 Data is parsed using the Nominatim (OpenStreetMap) geocoding API with Google Maps as a paid fallback (primarily when addresses are only listed as cross-streets).
 Better automation involving downloading newly published files (Celery) and PDF parsing (Tabula or OCR) is planned for the future.
 Unit tests are written utilizing Django's built-in unit testing functionality.

-The front-end is written in React, primarily utilzing Leaflet to render the map and markers.
-Filtering by dates is accomplished by getting imput from React Date Picker.
+The front-end is written in React, primarily utilizing Leaflet to render the map and markers.
+Filtering by dates is accomplished by getting input from React Date Picker.

+I initially wanted to do this project prior to my first term at Adtran, in order to learn more about Docker.
+To that end, the project can be ran locally utilizing `docker compose`.

 # Todo
 0. Render one marker if incident details share the same Case Number and/or Location to prevent overlapping.